sarahjee88/LPTHW/exercise summaries.md

 ## LPTHW: Exercise 12
 ### Summary
 I typed in 'raw_input' variables.
 I typed sentences inside the parenthesis.
 It shows the result with the numbers I typed in.
+# 2017-02-21
+## LPTHW: Exercise 13
+### Summary
+I used argument variables.
+I typed in three random things.
+It was kind of confusing lesson...